ZitaoTech/Hackberry-Pi_Zero/Apps/README.md

-### This page will show you some recommended apps to use with HackberryPi
+### This page will show you some recommended apps to use with HackberryPi.
+This page will keep updating

 ## How to use mouse in commandline